particle-iot/docs/src/content/tutorials/device-cloud/introduction.md

 There is no ability for devices to send function calls to other devices; publish and subscribe should be used instead.

+#### Public Events

+Prior to August 2020, a feature existed for public publish and subscribe.
+This allowed an event to be published and viewed by anyone on the Internet who subscribed to it.
+This was envisioned as been similar to public tweets on Twitter.

+In practice, this feature was vary rarely intentionally used and frequently unintentionally used, creating security issues.
+Not only would the data be viewable by the public, but when used for controlling things, anyone could send control messages.
+To eliminate this problem, public event support has been removed.

 #### OTA Firmware Updates

 Updating your device firmware and Device OS can be done securely over the Particle cloud connection that's used for the other device cloud features.